flyteorg/flyteidl/protos/docs/admin/admin.rst

 DescriptionEntityCreateRequest
 ------------------------------------------------------------------

-Represents a request structure to create a revision of a task.
+Represents a request structure to create a revision of a description entity.
-See :ref:`ref_flyteidl.admin.Task` for more details
+See :ref:`ref_flyteidl.admin.DescriptionEntity` for more details